-Another important thing that you see in most of the tools, you can invite team members to collaborate at SocialPilot.
+Another important thing you see in most of the tools is that you can invite team members to collaborate at SocialPilot.

 Last but not least, it provides a browser extension that allows you to choose and post while navigating your favorite websites.

 Just like the other tools mentioned earlier, Edgar allows you to schedule your posts on social media.

 Currently, it supports Twitter, Facebook (pages and groups), and LinkedIn (profiles and company pages).
 The slight difference is that it provides auto-generated content.